phantomrecords/mandickulus/README.md

-# Mandickulus: The Path of the One True Digital Creator
+# Mandickulus: The Path of the One True Frontend Web Creator

 Welcome to the public archive of **Mandickulus.com** — a sacred forge of digital originality.